folkertvanheusden/8086-processor-emulation-validation-testset/README.md

 	run-test-pi86.sh

-Note that this requires 'bash' and 'GNU Parallel'.
+Note that this requires 'bash', 'as86' and 'GNU Parallel'.

 bugs